nklabs/libnklabs-pico/README.md

 # libnklabs on Raspberry Pi Pico / RP2040

+This repository holds an example application for [libnklabs](https://github.com/nklabs/libnklabs) that runs on the Raspberry Pi Pico MCU board.

 ![Pi Pico](doc/pico.png)

 The Rasberry Pi Pico SDK uses CMake for its build environment.
 This is an